 Build your team

-Once you have your core campaign team in place, brainstorm ways to collaborate with partners in your community.
+Think about ways to collaborate with partners in your community.
 Which local organizations have similar goals?
 How can you use Move Your Way to work with them?

 Make lists of potential partners, including: